Why Is Tummy Time So Important for Your Newborn Baby?

 What Are the Benefits of Tummy Time?

+It’s common for parents to wonder, “Why is tummy time important, and why do babies need it?”
 Offering tummy time to your baby every day offers a variety of benefits:

 Helps ease torticollis and avoid flat head syndrome.
 Tummy time can be beneficial for babies with torticollis, a condition resulting in tight muscles in the neck.
 Tummy time, along with exercises prescribed by a healthcare provider, can help a baby’s tight neck muscles relax.
-Spending time on her stomach while awake can also help avoid flat spots developing on the back of your baby's head, known as flat head syndrome.
+Spending time on their stomach while awake can also help avoid flat spots developing on the back of your baby's head, known as flat head syndrome.

 Check out this video for a quick 101 on tummy time: